kosmotique/kosmotique.github.io/_texts/2021-10-27-Widerstandsmomente-Interview.md

 "I wasn't born to look the other way."

-Interview on the occasion of the film presentation "Moments of Resistance" and talk on November 14, 2021, rescheduled for September, 24, 2022, with Jo Schmeiser and Konstanze Hanitzsch at kosmotique.
+Interview on the occasion of the film presentation "Moments of Resistance" and talk on November 14, 2021, rescheduled to September, 24, 2022, with Jo Schmeiser and Konstanze Hanitzsch at kosmotique.

 Every now and then, criticism is voiced from the left against the bourgeois-centered memorialisation discourse about National Socialism and the Shoah, most recently prominently by Max Czollek in relation to the [dethematization of communist resistance](https://www.woz.ch/-b8c8).
 Women's resistance has also been invisible and ignored for a long time and continues to be so today.
 Women's struggles were not told and are still not documented in their diversity.
 All the more beautiful that female communist resistance fighters have "their say" in Jo Schmeiser new film *Moments of Resistance* - alongside numerous other combative women - because the film spans an arc from history to the present, from other continents to migrant self-organizations here.